SuperNik17/demos/hand-eye/README.md

 ## 📄 Copyright & Acknowledgments

-Special thanks to **Prof. Chiara Cosenza** and **Prof. Sergio Savino** for their guidance and supervision throughout the development of this project.
+Special thanks to **Prof. Chiara Cosenza** and **Prof. Sergio Savino** for their guidance and supervision throughout the development of this project.<br>
+Thesis Students for testing.

 🧪 This work is based on the methodology described in the following publication: